-Either bioavailable or free testosterone should be used as supplemental tests to total testosterone in the above situations.
+Either bioavailable (TTBS / Testosterone, Total and Bioavailable, Serum) or free testosterone should be used as supplemental tests to total testosterone in the above situations.
 The correlation coefficient between bioavailable and free testosterone (by equilibrium dialysis) is 0.9606.
-However, bioavailable testosterone is usually the preferred test, as it more closely reflects total bioactive testosterone, particularly in older men.
-Men at this age have elevated SHBG levels and may also have varying albumin levels due to coexisting illnesses.
+However, bioavailable testosterone is usually the preferred test, as it more closely reflects total bioactive testosterone, particularly in older men; see TTBS / Testosterone, Total and Bioavailable, Serum.
+Older men not only have elevated SHBG levels, but albumin levels also may vary due to coexisting illnesses.